 Choosing Your Vodka

-There is no need to pull out your best vodka for a mudslide, save that for your vodka martinis.
-Instead, find a decent, inexpensive vodka for this drink.
 There are many great options available that you will want to keep in your bar's well to make cocktails like this a frugal drinker's dream.

 The mudslide is also a perfect candidate for flavored vodkas: